3grasses/ml-dl-projects/README.md

 - **Image reconstruction with non-negative matrix factorization**
 - **Label-noise learning with transition matrix for image classification**

-All of the code were provided in `.ipynb` file, and the tools used to build the models are mostly scikit-learn, Keras, and PyTorch.
+All of them were presented in `.ipynb` file, and the tools used for model construction are mostly scikit-learn, Keras, and PyTorch.

 ## Fashion-MNIST Image Classification